Icinga/icingaweb2-module-director/doc/05-Upgrading.md

 `Data List Strict` or `Data List Non Strict` property.
 If Item Type is set to `Dynamic Array`, only a list is accepted, otherwise only a single value is.
 Sending the other shape for that property is rejected.
-A `null` value for a variable that isn't attached to the object, or that Director doesn't recognize under `Custom Variables` at all, is rejected the same way a real value would be, it is never treated as a silent no-op.
+A `null` value for a variable Director doesn't recognize under `Custom Variables` at all is rejected the same way a real value would be.
+On a template `PUT` specifically, a `null` value for a variable that **is** configured but not yet attached to that template is a silent no-op instead, it does not get attached.
+See [the REST API's "Variable not configured"](70-REST-API.md#Custom-Variables-not-configured) section for the full matrix.
 Check any script or integration relying on this endpoint against these rules if you use `Data List` properties or send `null` values.

 If you use `icingacli director migrate datafields` to move legacy Data Fields onto the new Custom Property system, note that a Data List field